overcold/Warcraft3/BasicLibs/Lockable/README.md

 endstruct
 ```

 **Lockable** objects are created the same way as regular structs are, but they lack the method **.destroy** and instead they use **.unlock** to deallocate instances.
 This is because a **Lockable** instance has an internal counter that counts how many times it has been locked.
 Locking an instance is done by calling **.lock** and will increase its lock-counter by 1.
-Unlocking an instance will do the reverse and if it has a negative counter, it destroys the instance.
+Unlocking an instance will do the reverse and if it ends up having a negative counter, it destroys the instance.

 Here's an example of **create** and **.unlock** being used.
 Notice that **.unlock** fulfills the role of a deallocator.